developer239/robot-ts/README.md

 and [Robot/robot-js](https://github.com/Robot/robot-js).
 The goal is to provide cross-platform controls for various devices such as keyboard, mouse, and screen for Node.js applications.

+You can find C++ implementation CMake static library 📚 [here: developer239/robot-cpp](https://github.com/developer239/robot-cpp)

 **Supported system:**

 - MacOS
 - Windows **(not tested yet)**

-In case of Linux, please, create issue and leave a star and I will implement support.
+In case of Linux, please, create issue and leave a star ⭐ and I will implement support.
 Right now I want to focus on port to Node.js using Node-API.

 ### Known issues: